jobcloud/Sylius/docs/book/orders/taxation.rst

 * Whether product prices are inclusive of this tax
 * The zone in which the order address must fall within
 * The tax category that a product must belong to in order to be considered taxable
-* Calculator to use for computing the tax
+* A calculator to use for computing the tax

 TaxRates included in price
 ''''''''''''''''''''''''''

-The **TaxRate** entity has a field for configuring if you would like to have taxes included in the price of a subject or not.
+The **TaxRate** entity has a field to configure if the taxes are included in the price of the subject or not.

 If you have a TaxCategory with a 23% VAT TaxRate *includedInPrice* (``$taxRate->isIncludedInPrice()`` returns ``true``), then the price shown on the ProductVariant in that TaxCategory will be increased by 23% all the time.
 See the Behat scenario below: